 - Cooking temperature: Stay on low heat to prevent the egg from getting rubbery and tough.
 The white cooks quicker than the yolk; therefore, if the egg is cooked on high heat, the white will become overcooked before the yolk is done.

 There are two methods that I use to cook fried eggs, one being the one described in the recipe.
 I prefer cooking fried eggs using the method described above because the eggs always come out perfectly.
 Cooking the eggs in butter over low heat is a cross between frying and poaching the egg in butter.
 You want to cover the pan to help speed up the process of cooking the yolk.

 The second method is to heat the butter or oil in a nonstick pan over medium heat.
 Once the butter or oil is hot, crack the eggs into the pan.
 Immediately reduce heat to low and cook for 3-4 minutes or until the whites are set.
 Flip the egg over and cook for another minute or until the yolks are to the desired degree of doneness.
 In this method, since you are not covering the pan, you have to flip the egg to cook the yolk.
-Presentation is not the same as the first method but you will still have a perfect fried egg.
+The presentation is not the same as the first method but you will still have a perfect fried egg.

 Since I'm a fan of smoked salmon, fried eggs, avocado, and pesto, I already knew I would enjoy this breakfast.
 How can you beat such a solid combination?
 Try other variations of avocado toast by topping it with sliced radish, shredded Brussels sprouts, fresh crab meat, or bacon and tomato.